FINANCIALS

 HOW LONG ARE THE TRIPS?

-HOW MUCH DO THE TRIPS COST?
+HOW MUCH DO THE TRIPS COST AND WHAT IS INCLUDED?

 WHAT ARE THE ACCOMMODATIONS LIKE?
 WILL WE HAVE BATHROOMS AND RUNNING WATER?